Analysis | The most extreme voting restrictions proposed by the GOP

 Another proposal in Arizona would require that absentee ballots be notarized.

 Many states do require witnesses for absentee ballots, but the vast majority of them allow for the witness to be someone other than an official notary or election official.
-According to NCSL, as of last year only two states required the latter: Missouri and Oklahoma.
+According to the NCSL, as of last year only two states required the latter: Missouri and Oklahoma.
 And only Oklahoma required a notary.

 (Separately, a bill in Oklahoma proposes an amendment to the U.S. Constitution that would prohibit absentee ballots from being delivered without applications being notarized or signed by two witnesses — a standard most states don’t have.)